CrispyConductor/tightcnc/README.md

 * Includes a framework for building automatic parameterized gcode generators, based on the macro system
 * Runtime feed override
 * Supports multiple simultaneous clients
-* Currently supports TinyG, but includes a controller abstraction layer for future implementation of other controllers
+* Currently supports TinyG (and probably g2core, but untested), but includes a controller abstraction layer for future implementation of other controllers
 * For TinyG, uses an algorithm to estimate a gcode line's position in various queues and buffers, allowing for advanced flow control and extra progress feedback
 * Fast gcode sender supporting short, fast moves while still ensuring immediate operations such as feed hold/cancel are immediately effective